-The term monosomy is used to describe the absence of one member of a pair of chromosomes.
-Therefore, there is a total of 45 chromosomes in each cell of the body, rather than 46.
-For example, if a baby is born with only one X sex chromosome, rather than the usual pair (either two X's or one X and one Y sex chromosome), the baby would be said to have "monosomy X." Monosomy X is also known as Turner syndrome.
+Most people have 46 chromosomes in their cells.
+Monosomy means that a person is missing one member of a pair of chromosomes.
+Instead of 46, the person has only 45 chromosomes.
+For example, if a baby is born with only one X sex chromosome, rather than the usual pair (either two X's or one X and one Y sex chromosome), the baby would have monosomy X. Monosomy X is also known as Turner syndrome.

 What is Turner syndrome?

 Turner syndrome is a genetic disorder that occurs in girls.
-It causes them to be shorter than others and to not undergo normal puberty as they grow into adulthood.
-The severity of these problems varies among affected individuals.
-Other health problems may also be present involving the heart or renal system (for example, kidneys).
-Many of the health problems affecting girls with Turner syndrome can be managed or corrected with appropriate medical treatment.
-Turner syndrome occurs in approximately 1 in 2,000 to 2,500 females born.
+It causes them to be shorter than others.
+They also don’t go through normal puberty as they grow into adulthood.
+The seriousness of these problems varies from girl to girl.
+A child with Turner syndrome may also have other health problems.
+These include problems of the heart or kidneys.
+Many of the health problems affecting girls with Turner syndrome can be managed or fixed with treatment.
+Turner syndrome occurs in about 1 in 2,000 to 2,500 girl babies.

 What causes Turner syndrome?